DakshVerma11/Flower-Image-Classification-CNN/README.md

 # Flower Image Classification

 This project aims to classify images of 5 different varieties of flowers using a convolutional neural network (CNN) built with TensorFlow and Keras.
-The dataset used is the "Cats vs. Dogs" dataset, which is available through TensorFlow's dataset repository.
+The dataset used is available through TensorFlow's dataset repository.

 ## Dataset